vizicist/palette/README.md

 - install Go version 1.15 or later from https://golang.org/dl/

-- install Python 3.8.6 or later (BUT NOT FROM THE WINDOWS STORE!), in C:\Python38
+- install Python 3.8.6 or later (BUT NOT FROM THE WINDOWS STORE!), and install it in C:\Python38

 - install Visual Studio Code from https://code.visualstudio.com/download